 Not protecting your hair from the elements is another no-no, especially if you love to swim or frequent the beach.
 The combo of sun, salt water, chlorine, and wind can leave you with gnarley tangles, dryness and breakage.
 Spritz some leave-in conditioner through your hair, concentrating on ends before you hit the water or expose your hair to wind.

-Ok, we’ve gone over the 10 things not to do with curly hair list and we could keep going.
+Ok, we’ve gone over the 10 things not to do with curly hair list, plus a few bonus tips… and we could keep going.
 However – you get the idea!

 Small things add up over time to the overall health and condition of your hair.
 It’s never too late to start treating your curls right and the pay back for all the love you invest are stunning, happy, healthy curls.